aliaziz/aliaziz/README.md

-Hi, call me Ali.
+# Software Engineer

+Hi.
+I'm Ali.

-I work on mobile apps for iOS and Android.
-Let's connect.
+I work on mobile app solutions on iOS and Android.
+Let's connect [twitter](https://twitter.com/aleeaziz_ug), [LinkedIn](https://www.linkedin.com/in/ali-ziwa/)

 <!--
 **aliaziz/aliaziz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.